siuramka/KickDownloader/README.md

 If Kick introduces proper API support in the future, this repository will be updated accordingly.

-## Release Alpha
+## Latest Alpha
-# Currently only VOD downloading works wia KickDownloaderWPF.
-# In Progress
-- CLI
+- Download VODs
-- Clip download
+- Download Clips

 Since kick doesnt save chats, no chat feature will be available.